-GALVESTON, Texas (May 31, 2016) – The U.S. Army Corps of Engineers Galveston District joins the Association of State Dam Safety Officials and the Federal Emergency Management Agency in recognizing May 31 as National Dam Safety Awareness Day.
+GALVESTON, Texas (May 31, 2013) – The U.S. Army Corps of Engineers Galveston District will join the Association of State Dam Safety Officials and the Federal Emergency Management Agency in recognizing May 31 as National Dam Safety Awareness Day.

 In response to devastating floods that occurred in Houston in 1929 and 1935, the USACE Galveston District began construction of Addicks and Barker dams in what was then undeveloped areas in far west Harris and east Fort Bend counties to prevent the loss of life and property and provide flood damage reduction along Buffalo Bayou downstream of the reservoirs and through the center of the City of Houston.
 Construction of the Addicks and Barker structures were completed in 1948 and 1945 respectively.

-According to Dam Safety Officer Terry Bautista, USACE Galveston District, the district began a risk assessment on all USACE-owned dams nationwide in 2005.
-The potential failure mode analyses on the Addicks and Barker dams (completed in 2009) identified unacceptable risks associated with the dams.
-The risks combined with the potential consequences to the Houston metropolitan area, should there be a failure, elevated the classification of Addicks and Barker dams to extremely high risk.
+According to Dam Safety Officer Robert Howell, USACE Galveston District, the Corps began a risk assessment on all Corps-owned dams nationwide in 2005.
+The potential failure mode analyses on the Addicks and Barker dams (completed in 2009) identified unacceptable risks associated with the outlets work structures at the dams and with the auxiliary spillways at the ends of the dams.
+The risks associated with these concerns combined with the potential consequences to the Houston metropolitan area (should there be a failure), elevated the classification of Addicks and Barker dams’ classification to extremely high risk.

-The Addicks and Barker dams have served the Houston metropolitan area for more than 70 years, saving taxpayers an estimated $10 billion through 2015 in potential flood prevention.
-During the April 2016 Tax Day Flood alone it is estimated that over $5 billion in flood damage was prevented and an estimated 24,000 homes and business were not flooded as a result of the operations of Addicks and Barker Dams and Reservoirs.
-With risk reduction measures implemented and proposed long-term measures now under construction, it is expected that the dams will continue to serve the City of Houston for decades to come.
+The Addicks and Barker dams have served the Houston metropolitan area for more than 60 years, saving taxpayers an estimated $6.4 billion (2012) in potential flood prevention.
+With risk reduction measures implemented and proposed long-term measures planned for the future, it is expected that the dams will continue to serve the City of Houston for several decades to come.

 For more information about the Addicks and Barker reservoirs and dams visit www.addicksandbarker.info or learn more about dam safety at http://www.damsafety.org/.
 For news and information, visit www.swg.usace.army.mil.
 Find us on Facebook, www.facebook.com/GalvestonDistrict, or follow us on Twitter, www.twitter.com/USACEGalveston.